micolous/configparser_plus/README.md

 You can then access keys as normal with the `get*` functions.

 If the key is not set in a loaded configuration, but is in the default, then the `get*` function will return the default value, however `has_option` will return `False`.

+* Note: As of version 0.2, this will use the configparser3 behaviour, where this is no longer the case -- it will return True even if the value comes from the default configuration.